-The WKKF Community Leadership Network constitutes a renewed commitment to this purpose.
+The WKKF Community Leadership Network (WKKF CLN) constitutes a renewed commitment to this purpose.

-Fellows will engage in shared learning experiences that will help transform them into strong agents of social change that will last well beyond the program’s duration.
+Each class of WKKF CLN fellows engages in shared learning experiences that help transform them into strong agents of social change that will last well beyond the program’s duration.
 Through the fellowship, WKKF hopes to create a cadre of community and civic leaders who are able to bring diverse communities together as vigorous advocates for vulnerable children and their families.

 Ideal candidates are developing or established leaders who grasp the importance of working with others and can: